-As the level 1 trauma center, VGH supports training to rural centers for the purpose of improving care of the injured patient.
-VGH serves as a regional resource for the benefit of patients and providers.
-The goals of rural training include:
+As the lead Level 1 trauma centre in BC, VGH supports training for all the rural care centres across the province.
+We serve as a regional resource for the benefit of patients and providers with the purpose of optimizing the outcomes of patients involved in trauma.
+The goals of rural trauma include:

-- To improve regional outcomes of major trauma by the dissemination of knowledge and expertise
+Improving regional outcomes of major trauma by the dissemination of knowledge and expertise;

-- To participate with regional providers in improving the regional trauma care system
+Working with regional providers to improve the regional trauma care system;

 Rural Trauma Team Development Course (RTTDC)

 Building on the principles of ATLS®, RTTDC is a simulation-based course where providers work in mixed-profession teams to provide care in simulated scenarios.
+It includes a lecture/discussion portion, hands-on skill practice and simulation scenarios tailored to the needs of the facility.
 Ideally the course takes place in the working area of the site in order to increase realism.
-Course coordination and faculty will be arranged and the scenarios are tailored to the individual site.
+Course coordination and experienced faculty are arranged and brought to the site.